williamaeberhard/glmrob.nb/README.md

 This is glmrob.nb version 0.1.
 The following changes were made from the original version available at the Biometrics website on Wiley Online Library:

-* Added explicit argument "offset" to the main function, with as default value is a vector of ones.
+* Added explicit argument "offset" to the main function, with default value being a vector of ones.
 Argument referenced in help.glmrob.nb.html.
 * Deleted handling of "..." in the main function until more tests assess that all relevant arguments are correctly passed to all glm() and lm().

 Tested on R version 3.0.2.